Reconfiguring motor circuits for a joint manual and BCI task: Discussion

 \subsection{Insights from effective connectivity}

-We sought a better understanding of the changes between cotuned units underlying the dual-control task compared with the brain control task.
+We sought a more detailed characterization of the changes between cotuned units underlying the dual-control task compared with the brain control task.
 We observed a selective decrease in effective connectivity between co-tuned units and the control unit in dual control, and a non-selective decrease in connectivity between co-tuned units in brain control.
 This suggests that the dissociation required in the dual control task does affect interactions between individual units in the network.
 Our results show that co-tuned networks do not change their relation with one another unless needed, when one unit is chosen as a control unit.
 This is similar to the study of Hwang et al 2013 \cite{Hwang2013}, which shows that neurons maintain their relation to each other when a task is perturbed.
 Changes in effective connectivity to support motor control tasks have been observed in other studies \cite{Davidson2007}.
 Thus effective connectivity provides insight into changes that occur while performing a dual-control BCI task.

-Effective connectivity, sometimes referred to as functional connectivity, has been used to study properties of motor cortical networks also using directed information \cite{Quinn2011, Chen2009} and Granger causality \cite{Kim2011}.
-In this study we chose to use transfer entropy as a non-parametric measure of effective connectivity, as it performed best on a synthetic validation dataset (Appendix A).
+Effective connectivity, sometimes referred to as functional connectivity, has been used to study properties of motor cortical networks using a range of statistical measures, including directed information \cite{Quinn2011} and Granger causality \cite{Kim2011}.
+Effective connectivity has provided insight into the operation of both invasive and non-invasive BCIs \cite{Hou2016,Athanasiou2017,Hamedi2016}.
+In this study we chose to use transfer entropy as a non-parametric measure of effective connectivity, as it performed best on a synthetic validation dataset (data not shown).
 A drawback of all these methods is that they are unable to distinguish between direct interactions and the effect of hidden, or latent inputs to recorded units.
 Given the 400 µm electrode separation of the Blackrock Utah array used here, direct synaptic connections between units recorded on different electrodes are unlikely \cite{Smith2009} and all relations between units may be mediated through unobserved connections.
-A more appropriate model then may be one that separates latent and direct connectivity components \cite{Pfau2013, Semedo2014, Macke2011}.
+A more appropriate model then may be one that separates latent and direct connectivity components \cite{Pfau2013, Semedo2014}.